Main keyword: antigravity cli

 Antigravity CLI workflow map for install, migration, configuration, agents, and troubleshooting

-After installation, authenticate, inspect /permissions, and test in a disposable folder first.
+After installation, authenticate through Google's flow, inspect /permissions, and test in a disposable folder first.

 What Antigravity CLI is